The "Joe Rasmussen Approach to

 Every designer hones over a time a certain methodology

 and years of refinement is the norm.
-The Crossover used in the Elsinore
+The Crossover, as used and implemented in the Elsinore

-Project is likewise a result of more than ten years of what might loosely be
+Project, is likewise a result of many years of what might loosely be

 called research (that seems to be a favourite term).
 But it basically comes